 Each student is required to undertake a substantial high level two-semester project, this unit being the first, within their engineering discipline, which may involve aspects of research and development work, engineering design, literature survey, experimental work, theoretical work, computational studies, simulation, prototype testing and implementation.
 Industry linked projects are encouraged.
 Honours projects are required to have a significant research component to develop the skills required for a research higher degree (PhD or Masters).
 Projects will synthesise and extend knowledge gained in other units.
 Each student is assigned an individual supervisor from the academic staff of the school, but where appropriate may also have school or industry based co-supervisors.

 Students are required to provide planning and costing details for their projects, to meet regularly with their supervisor.
 At the end of Engineering Honours Project B an electronic thesis is to be submitted on a date determined by the Head of School.
 The electronic copy of the final thesis must also be submitted via Turnitin.
-The electronic copy of the thesis will be retained for the school thesis collection.
+The electronic copy of the thesis will be retained for the University of Tasmania library thesis collection.

 |Unit name||Honours Project A|

 Individual supervisor from profile academic staff in engineering (may also have co-supervisor, e.g. from industry or another school)

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.